Listen to this post instead!

 We’ve all got genes.
 We know that.

-These habit changes that each and every patient can make—especially with your help and know-how as an allied functional medicine practitioner—result in clinical remedies.
+These habit changes that each and every patient can make—especially with your help and know-how as a Functional Nutrition Counselor—result in clinical remedies.
 When we develop Epigenetic Mastery we have the skills to guide our clients in ways that enable all controllable health factors to be addressed.

 And when you help your clients take charge of their internal and external environments, you catapult their health, and your success.